brillout/goldpage/docs/readme.template.md

 You can then deploy your app to a static host such as Netlify or GitHub Pages.

-If you don't want to render your page to HTML at all, then do something like that:
+If you don't want to render your page to HTML at all, then use a stateful component:
 ~~~jsx
 import Loading from './path/to/your/loading/component';
 import Search from './path/to/your/search/component';